waynodiablo/Oystercard/yelpv2.md

 `$ rails g devise User`

+And run `$ rake db:migrate` to get that lovely users table added to your database.

 This does the following:

 * *creates a database migration to add a Users table*
 * *adds a User model*, which tells Rails about the properties that our users should have
 * *updates `config/routes.rb`* with the relevant user signin, signout and signup routes
-* *adds a Users controller* (really the Devise controller) which gives Rails the commands to deal with users
+* *adds a Users controller* (really the Devise controller) which gives Rails the commands to deal with users.

 #### How do I log into this thing?